MicrosoftDocs/defender-docs/defender-endpoint/defender-endpoint-demonstration-amsi.md

 ##### Use Powershell

-Open PowerShell, and type the following command: `Get-MpThreat`.
+Open PowerShell, and then type the following command: `Get-MpThreat`.

 You might see the following results: